-Why not subscribe to our Instagram accounts, canoesprintUK, or Twitter account, canoesprintUK, where we'll be sharing sprint-related photos and videos going forwards.
+Do subscribe to our Instagram accounts, canoesprintUK, or Twitter account, canoesprintUK, where we'll be sharing sprint-related photos and videos. .

-As we are working to increase the social media presence of Sprint Racing nationally, please, use the following hashtags alongside any photos or videos that you publish on social media ahead of, during, and after the National Regattas.
+Help us to increase the social media presence of Sprint Racing nationally, please, use the following hashtags alongside any photos or videos that you publish on social media ahead of, during, and after the National Regattas.